vyas-giri/vyas-giri/README.md

 - 👋 Hi, I’m @vyas-giri
 - 👀 I am interested in learning about computer and technology.
-- 🌱 I’m currently learning about web3 and c and c++ and already know a little bit of python and web dev.
+- 🌱 I’m currently learning about web3 and already quite experienced in c, python and web dev (web 2).
-- 📫 How to reach me- email: vyasgiri25@gmail.com
+- 📫 How to reach me- email: vyasgiri@duck.com

 <!---
 vyas-giri/vyas-giri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.